siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

 ## What's needed

-To compile g2 on Windows with Atmel Studio you will need the last available Atmel Studio 7 (build ____) Installer – with .NET.
+To compile g2 on Windows with Atmel Studio you will need the last available Atmel Studio 7 (build 1006) Installer – with .NET.
 We recommend a clean machine or VM.

 To flash the compiled software via Atmel Studio, you will want an [Atmel-Ice Basic](http://www.mouser.com/search/ProductDetail.aspx?R=0virtualkey0virtualkeyATATMEL-ICE-BASIC) programmer/debugger.
 This will allow you to load and hardware debug the compiled code.

 * Go to Atmel and download the [Atmel Studio 7 Installer – with .NET](http://www.atmel.com/tools/atmelstudio.aspx) install package.
-  * The current build is build 1548.
-Do not use an earlier build - e.g. 1153 - as it has serious bugs in the debugger (how ironic).
+  * The current build is build 1006.
+Do not use an earlier build.
   * Be sure to get the one **including the .NET part**.
 It's about 800 Mbytes.
   * They require you to either register or fill out a "guest" form.
 Otherwise it's free.
 * Walk through the entire installation process.